How to write lyrics: an essential guide

 Jonathan is an award-winning songwriter and experienced recording artist who has worked with the likes of Joshua Blair (Mark Ronson, Bruno Mars), Sophie Daniels (Joelle Moses, Westlife) and Igor Haefeli and more.

-He's played a major role in shaping ICMP's songwriting course programm design, management, and development so we asked him, for his essential advice around how lyric-writing.
+He's played a major role in shaping ICMP's songwriting course programm design, management, and development so we asked him, for his essential advice around on how to write lyrics.
 Coming in two parts, read his great tips on how to deal with song structure, making lyrics authentic and the benefits of collaboration...

 How do you begin writing a song when confronted with a blank sheet of paper?